farlee2121/DevEssentialsBlog/_drafts/2021-12-16-Development-Cycles-Checklist.md

 ---
 layout: post
-tags: [Checklist, ]
+tags: [Checklist, Critical Thinking, Duck docs, Process]
 ---
 # Development Cycles Checklist

 A junior developer recently asked for a daily responsibilities checklist.
 This question made no sense to me at first.
 A developer's job isn't so routine as a daily checklist.
-However, it sparked me to think about how a developers daily activities can be quantified.
+However, it sparked me to think about how a developer's regular responsibilities activities can be quantified.

 The model I came up with is a riff on [Cycles of TDD](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) by Robert Martin.
 I also previously [visualized the Cycles of TDD](../_posts/2020-11-13-Cycles-Of-TDD.md).